CTDImark/ConvertToCSV/README.md

 # ConvertToCSV
-Convert line-separated entries to CSV.
+Convert line-, tab-, or comma-separated entries to CSV.